 A time-based rule is a rule that applies to only one time frame.
-Time-based rules allow you to set rule parameters that will only apply at specific times.
+Time-based rules allow you to set rule parameters that are only applied at specific times.
 You might, for example, want to define different rules for peak, off-peak, nighttime, and weekend usage.

 You can add time-based rules to any rule.
 If a time-based rule is not defined for a time frame, the parent rule is enforced.

-Often, you will want the rules for the different time frames to be similar.
+Often, you need rules for different time frames to be similar.
 When you add a time-based rule, the settings of the parent rule are copied to the new time-based rule; you can make any needed changes.
 Subsequent changes to the parent rule do not affect the time-based rule.

 Bandwidth control in SCA BB is accomplished in two stages:

 •Global control bandwidth is based on Layer 1 volume.